-To help you get your Vietnam visa sorted I wrote this blog post to help you out.
+To help you get your Vietnam visa sorted in 2023 I wrote this blog post.
 Because when you google for information about getting a visa for Vietnam, it is like a jungle of information and mostly everyone ranking on Google are travel agencies to lure you into buying their visa approval letter, one of the requirements you need for a visa on arrival in Vietnam.

 On my first trip to Vietnam getting a visa was rather complicated, but luckily things changed a lot over time.
 Nowadays there are even about 40 countries that don’t even need a visa anymore, included are countries like: UK, Germany, France, Sweden, Spain, Italy.
 These countries can travel to Vietnam visa free for up to 15 days, see the infographic below.

 Note that with this visa you must be able to present on onward ticket out of Vietnam upon arrival!

 Unfortunately Dutch passport holders still need a visa in 2023.
 But the policy to get one got much easier because of the introduction of the e-visa for Vietnam.

 When traveling to Vietnam don’t forget to visit Phong Nha-Ke Bang in the Quang Binh Province, one of the best things to do in Vietnam.
 Only discovered about 15 years ago in the thick jungle, including the biggest cave in the world!

 Vietnam e-visa 2023